Flexible placements of periodic graphs in the plane: Preliminaries

 \subsection{Function fields and valuations}

-We shall refer to all affine algebraic sets over $\mathbb{C}$ as algebraic sets, and we shall refer to any irreducible algebraic set as varieties.
-For an algebraic set $V$ in $\mathbb{C}^n$ we define $I(V)$ to be the ideal of $\mathbb{C}^n$ that defines $V$.
-We remember that the dimension of an algebraic set is the maximal length of chains of distinct nonempty subvarieties of $A$.
+We shall refer to all affine algebraic sets over $\mathbb{C}$ as algebraic sets, and we shall call any irreducible algebraic set a variety.
+For an algebraic set $V$ in $\mathbb{C}^n$, we define $I(V)$ to be the ideal of $\mathbb{C}^n$ that defines $V$.
+We recall that the dimension of an algebraic set is the maximal length of chains of distinct nonempty subvarieties of $A$.
 An \emph{algebraic curve} is an affine variety of dimension $1$.